kwawrzyn/kwawrzyn.github.io/README.md

 # Portfolio Website for Krzysztof Wawrzyn

-This simple project is a second iteration of my personal portfolio website made in HTML and CSS.
-It contains a little about me and highlights some of my select projects and accomplishments.
+This project is the second iteration of my personal portfolio website made statically with simple HTML and CSS code.
+It showcases some of my select projects and their outcomes.

 To view the published version visit here: https://kwawrzyn.ca